 Best Time to Visit Aguada Fort

 Except for scorching summer days, every other season is a great time to visit Aguada Fort.
-Moreover, we suggest you visit Aguada Fort early morning in summer from March till June as the temperature goes upto 40 degrees Celsius.
-Monsoon commences from July till September, which is another best time to go to Aguada Fort to witness the sweeping views of Arabian Sea waves.
-Furthermore, winter starts from October to February and is the peak season to visit Aguada Fort in the company of like-minded tourists.
+Moreover, we suggest you visit Aguada Fort early in the morning in summer from March till June as the temperature goes up to 40 degrees Celsius.
+Monsoon commences from July till September, the best time to go to Aguada Fort to witness the sweeping views of Arabian Sea waves.
+Furthermore, winter starts from October to February and is the peak season to visit Aguada Fort with like-minded tourists.

 Top Places to Visit and Things to Do Near Aguada Fort

-Reis Magos Fort: This is another historical attraction in North Goa overlooking the Mandovi River, just 9.6 km from Aguada Fort.
-You will get to enjoy the sweeping views of the majestic Arabian Sea in the backdrops.
+- Reis Magos Fort: This is another historical attraction in North Goa overlooking the Mandovi River, just 9.6 km from Aguada Fort.
+You will enjoy the sweeping views of the majestic Arabian Sea from the backdrops.

-Sinquerim Beach: With water sports like scuba diving, windsurfing as the main highlights, Sinquerim Beach is located 3.2 kilometers (approx.) from Aguada Fort.
+- Sinquerim Beach: With water sports like scuba diving, and windsurfing as the main highlights, Sinquerim Beach is located 3.2 kilometers (approx.) from Aguada Fort.
 Beach shacks and resorts are dotted around Sinquerim Beach.

 Popular Beach Shacks and Restaurants Near Aguada Fort

-Work and Roll: It is an open-air eatery where vegans can browse a wide range of menus along with Asian and Chinese cuisine.
-Work and Roll is located on the way to Aguada Fort, and meals for two here start at 500 INR (approx.) onwards.
+- Work and Roll: It is an open-air eatery where vegans can browse various menus along with Asian and Chinese cuisine.
+Work and Roll are located on the way to Aguada Fort, and meals for two here start at 500 INR (approx.) onwards.

-Cohiba Bar And Kitchen: Live band, great music, American, Indian, and a range of other cuisines highlight Cohiba Bar And Kitchen.
+- Cohiba Bar And Kitchen: Live band, great music, American, Indian, and other cuisines highlight Cohiba Bar And Kitchen.
 All you have to follow is a dress code and no flip-flops.
 Meals for two here start at 1,200 INR (approx.) onwards.

 Shopping Places Near and Around Aguada Fort

-- Morning hours and evening hours is the best time to visit Aguada Fort
+- Morning hours and evening hours are the best time to visit Aguada Fort

 - Don't litter waste and plastic inside the fort